 Killing the suggestion box and making it easy to provide feedback

 Have you ever used a suggestion box?
 Have you ever read some of the suggestions that get put into those boxes?

 “All we get are a bunch of complaints and impossibly wild ideas that we couldn’t follow up on in a million years.”4

 Sound familiar?
 It’s not because our employees don’t have good ideas, it’s because we’re not making it easy to share their most relevant ideas.
 When a suggestion box exists outside of workflow – even if that suggestion box is an ‘easy to use’, digital suggestion box – there are a ton of unseen hurdles in front of it.

 As an employee, not only do I need to notice an opportunity to improve, I have to remember it.
 Then I have to remember how I’m supposed to submit the idea.
 I need to find the time to go through that process and hope that it wasn’t all a colossal waste of time and effort.
 That usually means that the only folks we hear from are those with an axe to grind.

 In Acadia, we’ve made feedback super easy.
 All processes can be converted automatically into task lists and assigned to employees.
 Each task has corresponding instructions and job aids to make it easy to perform the task the right way.
 As employees perform their work, there is an ability to provide feedback during each step of each task.

-When you compile feedback from multiple employees, patterns will often emerge.
+Compiling feedback from multiple employees, will often cause patterns to emerge.
 Common problems can be identified as well as more efficient processes.